 Syntax-based Approach

 In the syntax-based approach the method for analysis of lines is simplistic and is broken down into a series of different checks.
-The first check, run on every line, is whether or not the line contains a semicolon, which has the direct ability to generate a number of false positives depending on the writing style of the programmer in their standard comments.
-The second and third checks relied both on checking for the opening and closing of parenthesis and curly braces respectively [Bacchelli et al. 2010].
+The first check, run on every line, is whether or not the line contains a semicolon, which has the direct ability to generate a number of false positives depending on the writing style of the programmer (i.e., if they tend to use semicolons in standard comments).
+The second and third checks rely both on checking for the opening and closing of parenthesis and curly braces respectively [Bacchelli et al. 2010].
 This was not something that we had at first expected to be a problem, and in fact it was, as in cases where optional snippets of code had been commented out, the automation process would disregard these sections as it did not find the opening or closing piece that it was looking for.
 The second approach, which was considered but never implemented is a bag of words approach.

 This bag of words approach is not to be confused with the bag of words approach mentioned earlier in the data collection chapter, which proposes the use of common terms as an additional method of verification.
 Rather, the concept of this approach is to break down an entire piece of source code and create a bag of words from it, which could then be used to cross check comments for terms that are present in the line which are found to be frequent in the bag of words.
 For example, if we scan an entire script broken down by the spaces and then scan the comments for matching terms then we could potentially identify variables and function names held within the comments.
 While this could be helpful in finding commented out code that is modifying common variables or using common variables as part of a greater equation, it has a number of strong failing points.
 First, when considering variable names, one time use variables, variables created in a piece of commented out code, and commented out functions are all highly likely to be ignored due to the fact that in comparison to other terms in the bag of words they may only have an appearance rate of 1-3 times in the entire source code where as a term like int, void, or count will appear much more frequently.
 The other issue with this method comes down to explanations of how code functions, in the case of thorough documentation where a programmer may be referencing function names and variable names, to many of such references is likely to cause false positives.
 This brings us to our third and most current approach, what we call the frequency approach.